 Best Mumbai to Delhi Trains

-- The fastest train from Mumbai to Delhi is the premium 12951 Mumbai Central - New Delhi Rajdhani Express.
-It departs Mumbai Central at 5 p.m. and arrives at New Delhi Railway Station at 8.35 a.m. the next morning.
-The fare in 1AC (first class, air conditioned, sleeper) is 4,755 rupees.
-2A (two tier, air conditioned, sleeper) is 2,870 rupees.
-3A (three tier, air conditioned, sleeper) is 2,085 rupees.
+- The 12951 Mumbai Central - New Delhi Rajdhani Express departs Mumbai Central at 5 p.m. and arrives at New Delhi Railway Station at 8.35 a.m. the next morning.
+There are six stops on the way.
+The fare in 1AC (first class, air conditioned, sleeper) is 4,760 rupees.
+2A (two tier, air conditioned, sleeper) is a minimum of 2,830 rupees and a maximum of 4,073 rupees.
+3A (three tier, air conditioned, sleeper) is a minimum of 2,070 rupees and a maximum of 2,753 rupees.
 The train runs every day, and meals are included.
 It's rated highly for cleanliness and punctuality.
 Ticket availability is good and this train has a relatively large Foreign Tourist Quota.

-- The premium 12953 August Kranti Rajdhani Express from Mumbai Central to H Nizamuddin Railway Station is another relatively fast option.
+- The 12953 August Kranti Rajdhani Express from Mumbai Central to H. Nizamuddin Railway Station is another relatively fast option.
 It departs at 5.40 p.m. and arrives at 10.55 a.m. the next morning.
-The fares are the same as the Mumbai Central Rajdhani train and it rates as high as it.
+There are 12 stops along the route.
+The fares are the same as the Mumbai Central Rajdhani train, and punctuality and cleanliness are also excellent.
 The train also runs every day, meals are included, and it has a Foreign Tourist Quota.

 - The 22209 Mumbai Central - New Delhi AC Duronto Express takes the same amount of time to reach Delhi as the August Kranti Rajdhani Express (about 17 hours).
-This superfast train, which doesn't have any commercial stops, departs Mumbai Central at 11.15 p.m. and arrives in New Delhi Railway Station the next day at 4.30 p.m.
-It only runs on Mondays and Fridays.
-The fare is the same as the Rajdhani trains, and although its cleanliness and ticket availability are good, the food is average.
-There's a Foreign Tourist Quota.
+This superfast train, which has only three stops, departs Mumbai Central at 11.15 p.m. and arrives in New Delhi Railway Station the next day at 4.30 p.m.
+The train only runs on Mondays and Fridays.
+The fare is the same as the Rajdhani trains.
+It's punctual, and cleanliness and ticket availability are good.
+There's a Foreign Tourist Quota too.

-- A cheaper, but still fast, option is the 12909 Mumbai Bandra Terminus - NZM Garib Rath.
+- Also from Bandra Terminus, a cheaper but still fast option is the 12909 Mumbai Bandra Terminus - NZM Garib Rath.
 Garib Rath trains are "poor chariot" trains, which have no frills three-tier air-conditioned sleepers.
-The trains are often quite new and in good condition.
-This train departs Bandra Terminus at 4.35 p.m. and arrives at H Nizamuddin Railway Station at 9.40 a.m. the next morning.
-The fare is 1,000 rupees in 3A.
+The trains are often quite new and in good condition, and are clean and punctual.
+This train departs Bandra Terminus at 4.35 p.m. and arrives at H. Nizamuddin Railway Station at 9.40 a.m. the next morning.
+The fare is approximately 1,000 rupees in 3A.
 The train only runs on Tuesdays, Thursdays, and Saturdays.
-Punctuality is excellent.
-It doesn't have a Foreign Tourist Quota though.
+Do note that it doesn't have a Foreign Tourist Quota.

-- One more option is the 12925 Paschim Express, although it's a bit slower with more stops and takes about 23 hours.
+- If you don't want to pay higher dynamically priced fares and don't mind a longer journey time, the 12925 Paschim Express Deluxe Super Fast runs daily, has 25 stops and takes about 23 hours.
 The train departs Bandra Terminus at 11.35 a.m. and arrives at New Delhi Railway Station at 10.40 a.m. the next morning.
-It runs daily.
-The fare in 1AC is 4,630 rupees.
-2A is 2,690 rupees.
-3A is 1,845 rupees.
-SL (non-air-conditioned sleeper) is 700 rupees.
+The fare in 1AC is 3,855 rupees.
+2A is 2,250 rupees.
+3A is 1,555 rupees.
+SL (non-air-conditioned sleeper) is 585 rupees.
 There's a Foreign Tourist Quota.
 The only drawback is that ticket availability under the General Quota is average.

 Other Mumbai to Delhi Trains

-There are numerous other slower, less convenient sleeper trains that run from Mumbai to Delhi.
+There are numerous other slower, less convenient trains that run from Mumbai to Delhi.